Officially out now: The TypeDB 3.0 Roadmap

 Learn how to read data from a TypeDB database.

-Check out the Writing data section of our TypeDB Learning course.
+Check out the Writing data section of TypeDB Academy.